The relationship of arithmetic to geometry

 then the number "3½" names the ratio of that length to 1 meter.
 (Lesson 7.)
 With a different unit of measure -- 1 inch, 1 foot, 1 mile -- the "length" of that line would be a completely different number.

 Incommensurability has been and is the logical sticking point in the relationship of arithmetic to geometry.
-It is not only an intellectual problem, but it has been an extremely practical one in the history of science.
+It is not only an intellectual problem, but it has been an extremely practical one in the history of mathematics.
 For if we want to involve AB, CD in some calculation, what number would we write?
 AB = ? × CD.

 The invention of irrational numbers